-Class teachers are responsible for the PE they deliver to their class.
-Each teacher is fully qualified and therefore trained to teach PE to the children in school.
-Teaching assistants are involved in PE lessons to support children during the lesson.
-Each KS1 class has a 1 hour taught PE Session per week by the class teacher.
+Every class teacher is responsible for all PE lessons for their class.
+Every teacher is a fully qualified teacher and therefore trained to teach PE to the children in school.
+Teaching assistants are involved in PE lessons to support children during the lesson and to deal with toileting and any incidents which occur.

-Multi-sport/team games are taught throughout school from when children enter Upper Foundation stage until they leave year 2.
-These sessions are planned and delivered by Luke Bailey who is a qualified Sports coach.
-He is supported by the class teacher, which allows weekly CPD opportunities.
-Each class has a 1 hour multi-sport/team games session per week.
+Team games, is taught throughout school from when children enter Upper Foundation stage until they leave year 2.
+These sessions are planned and delivered by Luke Bailey who is a qualified Sports coach; he is supported by the class Teaching Assistant.
+Each year group has 1 team games session per week.